-- Naruto reference: Naruto is an expert at Defeat Means Friendship and tends to be so idealistic, honest, straightforward and caring that it causes people around him to catch on to it.
-Also odd, considering that he's also a bit of a Jerk with a Heart of Gold.
-After defeating Pain, he becomes something of a Messianic Archetype.
+- Naruto himself is an expert at Defeat Means Friendship and tends to be so idealistic, honest, straightforward and caring that it causes people around him to catch on to it.
+Also odd, considering that he was a bit of a Jerk with a Heart of Gold in Part I. After defeating Pain, he becomes something of a Messianic Archetype.

 - In Rozen Maiden, despite being a Screwy Squirrel at times, Suiseiseki fits this role best amongst the main cast.

 - Bamboo Blade has Kirino, who is often thought of as this by her teammate Saya and Coach Toraji.

 - Nao is this in Liar Game.
 It is often because of her honest nature and her genuine desire that she would save everyone in the game and pay off their debts that helps turn the enemy/competitors towards her cause.
 A few of the dealers watching the games have commented that she is the key component to winning the games

 - Wendy Garret plays this role in GUN×SWORD.

 - As a part of her Character Development, Ringo Oginome becomes this for the Takakura siblings (and specially Shouma) in Mawaru-Penguindrum.

 - Remy Shimada in Go Shogun.
 In Go Shogun: The Time Étranger she becomes also The Heroine.

 - Post-eclipse Casca from Berserk.
 Guts' new True Companions might squabble and even physically brawl out in some situations, all them are willing to protect Casca, since she's not capable of protecting herself (most of the time, anyway) and the whole group was put together by Guts in the first place in order to do so.

 - In Saint Beast, Rey tends to be the one who is either encouraging or worrying over the others.